 This is one of my core work beliefs.
 Write it down.
 Tattoo it if you must.
 Because a brand can’t cut you a check without an actual person convincing someone else in the building to approve it.
 That person is your partner long before the contract is signed.
 And if you get this right, you don’t just earn the check, you’ll earn a relationship that can outlast their time at that company.

-That’s exactly what happened with PERIOD. and OUAI.
 From the very first call, I wasn’t pitching a beauty brand.
 I was connecting with the women on their team.
 I wanted to know what they were excited about at work, what their goals looked like this year, and how they thought impact could show up inside their company.
 Those conversations shaped everything that came after, from the deck I presented to the engagement plan we built.

 Step 1: Fit the people, then the brand

 When I first connected with the team at OUAI, I wasn’t thinking, “Wow, big beauty brand, let’s go!”
 I was thinking, “Do these people actually get it?
 Can they explain to their CMO why period poverty is a cause worth supporting?”
-If the answer is no, the partnership stalls before it starts.

 That’s a huge difference.
 It meant when they pitched internally, they weren’t saying, “This is Candice’s thing or this is PERIOD’s thing.”
 They were saying, “This is our thing.”